vipra-uwf/VIPRA/docs/pages/developers/implementation/input.md

 ### Parameters

-`keys` - a variadic number of keys to identify an input value
+`keys` - a list of keys that should uniquely identify a requested value

 ### Returns